quentinsf/IMAPdedup/README.md

 It comes with no warranties, express or implied; use at your own risk!

-Many thanks to Liyu (Luke) Liu, Adam Horner and others for their contributions!
+Many thanks to Liyu (Luke) Liu, Adam Horner, Michael Haggerty and others for their contributions!

 [Quentin Stafford-Fraser][1]